 It is proposed to construct a reinforced concrete flood defence wall (C01_L05) on the right bank of the Glashaboy River along the entire length of the Meadowbrook Estate.
 There is an existing wall along the same stretch of river.
-The proposed wall will be approximately 334m in length.

 At either end of the proposed wall, the existing wall will be replaced with the new flood defence wall on the same alignment.
-Along the middle reach of the proposed new wall, the new wall will be constructed inside the existing wall, along the Meadowbrook estate side ("dry side") in order to minimise tree removal in the area.
+Along the middle reach of the proposed new wall, the wall will be constructed inside the existing wall, along the Meadowbrook estate side ("dry side") in order to minimise tree removal in the area.
 All drainage outfalls will be fitted with non-return valves.
-The proposed flood defence wall will have a concrete fair finish on both sides, with tree cover on the dry side.
-The levels are shown on Drawing No. GR_208.
+The proposed flood defence wall will have a textured concrete finish on both sides, with planting on the dry side.
+The levels are shown on Drg.
+No. GR_208.

-Refer also to Drg No. GR_305 which shows the cross sections at Meadowbrook Estate (C01.9 and C01.10).
+Refer also to Drg.
+No. GR_305 which shows the cross sections at Meadowbrook Estate (C01.9 and C01.10).
 Refer also to the photomontage Figure 7.1.3.1 and 7.1.3.2 in Appendix 7.1.

-It is also proposed to construct a reinforced concrete flood defence wall (C01_L06) on the left bank of the Glashaboy River opposite Meadowbrook Estate, close to Riverstown Bridge.
-The wall will curve westwards onto the L3010 (near Riverstown Bridge).
-The proposed wall will be approximately 90m in length.
+It is also proposed to construct a steel sheet pile flood defence wall (C01_L06) on the left bank of the Glashaboy River opposite Meadowbrook Estate, close to Riverstown Bridge.
+The proposed wall will be approximately 83m in length.
 All drainage outfalls will be fitted with non-return valves.
-In general, the proposed flood defence wall will have a concrete fair finish on both sides, where it runs in parallel with the river, with tree cover on the dry side.
-At Riverstown bridge, where the wall runs parallel with the L3010, the wall will have a concrete fair finish with tree cover on the northern side and a sandstone finish on the dry side.
+A security fence will be constructed on the dry side of the flood defence wall.
+In general, the proposed flood defence wall will have planting on the dry side.
 Some trees will require removal to facilitate construction.
-These are shown on Drawing No. GR 702 in Appendix 3.2.
+These are shown on Figure 3 (Appendix 3.2b) in Appendix 3.2.

-It is proposed to construct a local surface water pumping station (C01_P03), collector drain, manhole and rising main to be used for operation during a flood event at C01_3425 just at the entrance of the Meadowbrook Estate near Riverstown Bridge.
+It is proposed to construct a local surface water pumping station (C01_P03), collector drain, manhole and rising main to be used for operation during a flood event at C01_3444 just at the entrance of the Meadowbrook Estate near Riverstown Bridge.
 All outlets will be fitted with non-return valves.

-In the same general area, a proposed foul water pumping station (C01_P04), with overflow, manhole and rising main will also be installed for operation when required to pump foul wastewater trapped in Meadowbrook Estate into the foul sewer network downstream of the estate.
+In the same general area, a proposed foul water pumping station (C01_P04), with overflow, manhole and rising main will also be installed for operation when required to pump foul wastewater trapped in Meadowbrook Estate into the foul sewer network downstream of the estate in John O'Callaghan Park.
 Some trees will require removal to facilitate construction.
-These are shown on Drawing No. GR 702 in Appendix 3.2.
+These are shown in Figure 3 (Appendix 3.2b) in Appendix 3.2.